Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 Once your IoT Central application has been created, you must enable trust between your Azure Sphere tenant and your Azure IoT Central application.
 Trust is enabled by sharing your Azure Sphere tenant Certificate Authority certificate with your IoT Central application.

-When trust is enabled, any device claimed into your trusted Azure Sphere tenant will be enrolled in your Azure IoT Central application when it first connects.
+When trust is enabled, any device claimed into your trusted Azure Sphere tenant will be enrolled when it first connects to IoT Central.

 Follow these steps to enable trust.